Acute pancreatitis is a sudden inflammation of the pancreas that could be mild or life-threatening; however, normally resolves.

 Treatment for mild acute pancreatitis normally involves a short admission to hospital, where fluids are given intravenously (intravenously), analgesics are given to relieve pain.

 And the individual fasts to rest the pancreas.
-A soft, low-fat diet begins soon after admission to hospital when there isn’t nausea, vomiting, or severe pain.
+A soft, low-fat diet begins soon after hospital admission when there isn’t nausea, vomiting, or severe pain.

 Symptoms such as pain and nausea are controlled via the use of medication administered intravenously.
 Doctors may recommend antibiotics if these people show any signs of infection.